h5p/h5p-wordpress-plugin/readme.txt

 View our [setup for WordPress](https://h5p.org/documentation/setup/wordpress "Setup H5P for WordPress") to get information on how to get started with H5P.

+= GDPR Compliance =
+Information useful to help you achieve GDPR compliance while using this plugin can be found at [H5P.org's GDPR Compliance](https://h5p.org/plugin-gdpr-compliance "GDPR Compliance") page.

 == Installation ==

 1. Download and extract the package